osiam/osiam/docs/detailed-reference-installation.md

 ## The Home Directory

-OSIAM expects the configuration and necessary assets in a directory in the file system.
+OSIAM expects the configuration, runtime data and necessary assets in a directory in the file system.
 This directory is known as the home directory.
 You can set the home directory by various means, e.g. as environment variable, system property or JNDI attribute under `java:comp/env`.
 If no home directory is specified, `$HOME/.osiam` will be used.
-OSIAM initializes its home directory at startup, if the directory is empty.
+If the home directory does not exist, OSIAM will try to create it.
+If the directory is empty, it will be initialized on startup.
 You should create a new directory for the home directory now, for instance `/var/lib/osiam`.
 We will refer to this directory as `OSIAM_HOME` from now on.